In Professional Settings

 The National Eating Disorder Association have a detailed list of conditions and signs and symptoms.
 These can be used a guide if you are concerned about a child or young person.

-Students benefit from the opportunity to discuss and reflect on body image and the pressures of social media.
+Having a culture of healthy approaches to diet and exercise is important.
+Young people benefit from the opportunity to discuss and reflect on body image and the pressures of social media.
 Learning techniques to manage the stress of adolescence can help build resilience amongst pupils.

 If you are concerned that a young person has an eating disorder it is important that you act.